Eos Life-Work

 The start of the Iraq war despite widespread international concern placed immense strains on international relations and the world economy.
 It involves specific health and safety concerns for civilians, troops and other expatriates in Iraq, with major public and occupational health implications.
 Each new crisis in an already unstable world is a challenge and an opportunity for community, peace and political psychology.
 A first post-war assessment (March 2002) considered key issues for United Nations uranium testing plans in post-conflict Iraq.
 To date (April 2004) UN testing in Iraq has still not been allowed to start.

-In July 2006 the latest Israeli/Lebanon conflict started another post-conflict trauma cycle for communities in the Middle East.
+In July 2006 the Israeli/Lebanon conflict started another post-conflict trauma cycle for communities in the Middle East.
 Unfortunately many of the weapon systems used were similar to those used in the Balkans, Afghanistan and Iraq - with similar potential long term health, safety and environmental hazards.
 On 30th August 2006 these concerns were discussed UN priorities for investigating uranium and other suspected illegal weapons in the Israel/Lebanon conflict.
 I visited Lebanon in September, described in the Eos weapons study in Iraq, September 2006 - interim report and again in November 2006.
 These studies led to a number of discussions with UN staff and NGOs in Geneva and other concerned organisations groups in Switzerland, Austria, UK and the Middle East.
 A combined Lebanon report is also available.

 Other Eos pages list trauma support resources and the powerful transition periods that follow major traumas (such as natural disasters, wars and terrorist attacks like 9/11) described in the Community Projects index.
 We hope these may be useful for traumatised communities in both Israel and Lebanon, and for aid programmes working with them.